ljdursi/computecanadian/discussion-paper/03_prologue.md

 Gregory, another consulting analyst stationed in Nova Scotia; Stella had run very similar sorts of simulations herself, and suggested a slightly different approach which would give significantly better results.
-It took a couple of Vidyo calls, but afterwards Shannon had a pretty good idea how to proceed, especially with the online interactive training material Stella pointed her to.
+It took a couple of video calls, but afterwards Shannon had a pretty good idea how to proceed, especially with the online interactive training material Stella pointed her to.